caijinghong1468/PTT-PolTrack/README.md

 ---

 ## Web crawler
-In `webcrawler.ipynb`, it's implemented to gather the posts on ptt political page using `Python`.
+In `webcrawler.ipynb`, a `Python` implementation is used to gather posts from the PTT political page.

-The dataset contains 2000 records.
+The dataset contains 1327 records.

 Feature:
-- Get the elements of contents on posts.
+- Extract content elements from posts.
-- Filter the content of posts leaving `Chinese` and `Number`.
+- Filter post content, retaining only `Chinese` characters and `numbers`.
-- Use `Jieba` to remove the `stopwords`.
+- Use `Jieba` to remove `stopwords`.
 ## Label
-Use six labels to decide the author‘s political spectrum:
+Six labels are used to classify the author’s political spectrum:

 <img src="/img/label.png" alt=" "  width=200px height=240px/>

 ## Feature
-Use `TF-IDF` (term frequency–inverse document frequency）as feature.
+Use `TF-IDF` (term frequency–inverse document frequency）as feature representation.